 Step 2: A keyword-rich, personality forward title & description

 Your profile description should clearly state your blog’s niche and contain a little bit of “flair” to show your personality.
 Make it funny if you can!
 But make sure crucial keywords like “travel” or “blogger” are in there somewhere too,.

 I know it’s challenging to fit both personality and relevant keywords into one tiny limited-character description, but don’t forget: you have both your title, AND your description.
 So if you state that you’re a Travel Blogger in your title, you don’t necessarily need to reiterate it in your description, too.

-Step 3: High quality boards with keyword friendly titles & descriptions
+Step 3: Niche boards with keyword-friendly titles & descriptions

 One of the first things I do with my Pinterest Consultation clients is to evaluate their mix of boards.
 I’m looking for things like:

 - Are there boards that could be combined?

 More boards is not always better, and having boards that are too specific may run the risk that you won’t be able to find enough content to regularly fill it up.